Ian McKenzie

 • About me

 Hi!
 My name's Ian.
-I'm currently a contracting Research Engineer on OpenAI's Dangerous Capability Evaluations project.
-Previously I was at FAR AI, running the Inverse Scaling Prize.
-From October 2021 to January 2022, I was a software engineering intern at Ought.
+I'm currently a Research Engineer at FAR AI.
+Previously I contracted with OpenAI building Dangerous Capability and AI R&D evaluations, ran the Inverse Scaling Prize, and was a software engineering intern at Ought.
 Before that, I did an MSc Artificial Intelligence at the University of Edinburgh.
 Even more before that, I graduated from the University of St Andrews with an MPhys Mathematics and Theoretical Physics (an integrated master's degree).

 I got involved in AI safety research because I became concerned about the existential risk posed by AGI during my undergrad and came to the conclusion that working to ensure that future AI is safe and beneficial for everyone is the most valuable thing I could do.